 Looking back on the early 1970s, I found there was a wealth of difference between then and now.
-Then, there were no mobile phones, no PCs, DVDs, or CDs.

 On the other hand, there were plenty of provincial cinemas, scores of Working Men’s and Social Clubs.
 There was plenty of late night public transport and beer was only 15 pence a pint!